 Recipe Tips

-- Don’t use canned beans: I know, it’s tempting to take the shortcut.
+- Start with soaked peas, boos.
+Skip the canned stuff.
+I know, it’s tempting to take the shortcut.
 But trust me, soak the dried beans.
 You’ll get rid of the extra sodium and prevent your beans from falling apart during the cooking process.

-- Quick Soak if You Forget: Just cover the peas with water, bring to a boil for 2-3 minutes, then remove from the heat and let them sit for an hour before draining and adding into the recipe.
+- Do a quick soak if you forgot to soak them.
+Cover the peas with water, bring to a boil for 2 to 3 minutes, cut the heat, and let them sit for about an hour before draining and using.

-- Rinse the ham hocks: Make sure you rinse before cooking them.
+- Rinse the ham hocks real good.
 They can be quite salty which will transfer to your peas if they aren’t rinsed.

-- Let the rest: I like to let the peas sit for a bit off the heat before serving them up so they can thicken in the sauce and let those flavors develop even more.
+- Let the peas rest before serving.
+I like to turn off the heat and give them a few minutes to settle so the sauce thickens up and those flavors develop even more.

 Serving Suggestions